view7677/java-interview-questions/pages/Threads.md

  }
  ```
-Using thread safe collections : Rather than using ArrayList we must Vector and in place of using HashMap we must use ConcurrentHashMap or HashTable.
+**Using thread safe collections** : Rather than using ArrayList we must Vector and in place of using HashMap we must use ConcurrentHashMap or HashTable.
 We must use VisualVM  or jstack  to detect problems such as deadlocks and time taken by threads to complete in multi threading programs.
 Using ThreadLocal:ThreadLocal is a class which provides thread-local variables.
 Every thread has its own ThreadLocal value that makes ThreadLocal value threadsafe as well.
 Rather than StringBuffer try using immutable classes such as String.
 Any change to String produces new String.

 ####  33. How thread can enter waiting, sleeping and blocked state and how can they go to runnable state ?

-Answer.
-This is very prominently asked ####  in interview which will test your knowledge about thread states.
-And it’s very important for developers to have in depth knowledge of this thread state transition.
-I will try to explain this thread state transition by framing few sub #### s.
-I hope reading sub #### s will be quite interesting.

 > How can Thread go from running to waiting state ?

- By calling wait()method thread go from running to waiting state.
+ By calling `wait()` method thread go from running to waiting state.
 In waiting state it will wait for other threads to release object monitor/lock.

 > How can Thread return from waiting to runnable state ?

- Once notify() or notifyAll()method is called object monitor/lock becomes available and thread can again return to runnable state.
+ Once `notify()` or `notifyAll()` method is called object monitor/lock becomes available and thread can again return to runnable state.

 > How can Thread go from running to sleeping state ?